 The total amounts of employment income in EUROMOD are underestimated compared to external statistics (see Table 4.4).
 We, however, are using information on aggregate wages and salaries from the national accounts that is not strictly comparable with the survey estimates available in EU-SILC.
-The total amount of employment income is underestimated in EUROMOD by around 13-15% in 2015-2017.
+The total amount of employment income is underestimated in EUROMOD by around 15% in 2014-2016.
 External statistics for later years are not yet available.
-Although we seem to capture the growth in the aggregate amount of the employment income between 2015 and 207 and the growth in average employment income, the values of average employment income are underestimated in EUROMOD by 11% in 2015-2016 and by 8% in 2017.
+Although we seem to capture the growth in the aggregate amount of the employment income between 2014 and 2016 and the growth in average employment income, the values of average employment income are underestimated in EUROMOD by 13%.
 The respective statistics for other types of market income are not available.

 It should be noted, that while EUROMOD captures the average and aggregate growth in employment income during the period relatively well, updating by average growth in employment income hides potentially progressive growth in income.
-The latter is due to ad-hoc increases of the minimum wage from around 325 EUR in 2015 to 400 EUR in 2018.
+The latter is due to ad-hoc increases of the minimum wage from around 289 EUR in 2014 to 380 EUR in 2017.

 Table 4.5 shows the number of recipients of pensions and other not simulated benefits.
 The number of recipients of old-age and disability benefits in EUROMOD is computed by summing up non-overlapping types of benefits before and after retirement age (and as such the numbers may not be completely comparable).
-Indeed, the data show that the number of recipients of old-age benefits is very slightly underestimated in EUROMOD (by 2-3%) in 2015-2017.
-When it comes to the number of recipients of disability pensions there is an overestimation, with the ratio 1.21-1.22 in 2015-2017.
-Survivor's pension incidence is overestimated by around 8-11 http://epp.eurostat.ec.europa.eu/portal/page/portal/income social inclusion living conditions/quality/national quality\reports percent.
-As for the number of early retirement pension recipients, fewer cases are recorded in EUROMOD while the external statistics report the numbers that are around 38 percent higher in the baseline year of 2015 and converge with the EUROMOD number by 2017 with a ratio of 0.80.
+Indeed, the data show that the number of recipients of old-age benefits is very slightly underestimated in EUROMOD (by 3-4%) in 2014-2016.
+When it comes to the number of recipients of disability pensions there is an overestimation, with the ratio 1.24-1.28 in 2014-2016.
+Survivor's pensions are overestimated by around 10-13 percent.
+As for the number of early retirement pension recipients, fewer cases are recorded in EUROMOD while the external statistics report the numbers that are around 25 percent higher in the baseline year of 2014 and converge with the EUROMOD number by 2016 with a ratio of 0.98.
 Discrepancies between the number of pension recipients in EUROMOD and in the external statistics may also be due to the benefit aggregation-related issues in the UDB-SILC and under-representation of the different groups of pensioners in the survey.